New Wormhole Solutions in a Viable $f(R)$ Gravity Model: Introduction

-Therefore, the above integral must be regular throughout the space-time, which requires that $1-b(r)/r \geq 0$.
+Thus, the above integral must be regular throughout the space-time, which requires that $1-b(r)/r \geq 0$.
 Moreover, $b(r)$ should satisfy the \emph{flaring-out} condition \cite{Morris:1988cz} given by $(b(r) - b'(r)r)/b^2 > 0$.
 These constraints on the metric functions impose constraints via the EFEs on the mass-energy density and radial and lateral pressures of the matter that threads the geometry, which lead to violations of various energy conditions \cite{Morris:1988cz}.
 The matter source threading such wormholes is conventionally described by an anisotropic perfect fluid with a diagonal stress-energy tensor, $T_{\mu\nu} = \text{diag}(\rho, p_r, p_t, p_t)$, where $\rho$ is the energy density, $p_r$ is the radial pressure, and $p_t$ is the lateral pressure.
 The NEC requires that $\rho+p_r \geq 0$, whereas wormholes in GR require that $\rho+p_r < 0$ for matter sources threading wormhole space-times \cite{Morris:1988cz}.
-Moreover, this leads to the violation of the weak energy condition (WEC), $\rho \geq 0$, and matter sources with these properties are referred to as \emph{exotic}.
-Such behavior is considered exotic mainly because negative energy densities ($\rho < 0$) have never been observed (with the apparent exception of the Casimir effect).
-Since traversable wormholes in GR cannot be sourced by known matter sources, a natural question that arises is can wormholes without exotic matter be realized in modified theories of gravity. \\ Several modifications to Einstein's GR have been proposed to address its shortcomings.
-For example, observations of type-Ia supernovae and the cosmic microwave background have confirmed the accelerated expansion of the Universe.
+Moreover, this leads to the violation of the weak energy condition (WEC), $\rho \geq 0$ (\emph{exotic} matter). \\ Several modifications to Einstein's GR have been proposed to address its shortcomings.
+For example, observations of type-Ia supernovae and the cosmic microwave background have confirmed the late-time accelerated expansion of the Universe.
 In the $\Lambda$-CDM model of cosmology based on GR, additional fields are required to describe the accelerated expansion of the Universe (the \emph{dark energy} problem).
 However, in modified gravity theories, late-time cosmic accelerated expansion can be realized without any additional fields.
-Moreover, the gravitational field equations in modified gravity can be generalized to the following form \cite{Tiberiu2013}:

-where $H_{\mu \nu}$ is an additional geometric term, $g_i (\psi^i)$ are multiplicative factors, and $\psi^i$ are curvature invariants.
-Then, the matter threading wormhole geometries can satisfy the energy conditions provided
+Since traversable wormholes in GR cannot be sourced by known matter sources, a natural question that arises is can wormholes without exotic matter be realized in modified theories of gravity. \\ The gravitational field equations in modified/extended gravity can be recast as: